 - notaries who are members in good standing of the Chambre des notaires du Québec and students-at-law under their supervision.

 If you appoint a compensated representative who is not a member of one of these designated bodies, your application will be returned.
-For more information on using a representative, visit our website.
+Learn about using a representative.

 General Application Information

 - Check one box to indicate if you are appointing or cancelling the appointment of a representative.

 - Check both boxes and complete all sections if you are cancelling a representative and appointing a new one at the same time.